shinerboy/shinerboy.github.io/_pages/cv.md

 ## Education

-  * Ph.D in Mechanical Engineering, The University of Illinois at Chicago, 2022 (expected)
+  * Ph.D in Mechanical Engineering, The University of Illinois at Chicago, 2022 (expected) {: .medium}
       * GPA 4.0
       {: .small}
-  * B.S in Engineering Physics, The University of Texas Rio Grande Valley, 2016
+  * B.S in Engineering Physics, The University of Texas Rio Grande Valley, 2016 {: .medium}
       * GPA 3.52 (Cum Laude)
       {: .small}